thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 - Flood alert: Tributaries in Gloucester
 - Rising river levels today may lead to flooding.
 Flooding is possible from 18 December 2025 .
 Flooding may affect low lying land and roads adjacent to Horsbere Brook, Wotton Brook, River Twyver, River Sud, Whaddon Brook, Daniels Brook & Dimore Brook.
 Locations that may be affected include Kemerton, Tewkesbury, Stoke Orchard, Uckington, Churchdown, Upton St Leonards, Cheltenham, Horsebere and Brookthorpe.
 The Horsbere flood storage area may become operational.
 We are closely monitoring the situation.
 Take care and avoid walking, cycling or driving through flood water .
 This message will be updated by 10:00AM on 19 December 2025 or as the situation changes.

+- Flood alert: River Stour in South Warwickshire
+- Forecast rising river levels this evening may lead to flooding.
+Flooding is possible on 18 December 2025 .
+Flooding may affect low lying land and roads around Shipston on Stour, Tredington, Halford, Newbold on Stour, Crimscote, Wimpstone and Clifford Chambers.
+We are closely monitoring the situation .
+Take care and avoid walking, cycling or driving through flood water .
+This message will be updated by 11:00AM on 19 December 2025 or as the situation changes.

 - Flood alert: Rivers Frome and Cam
 - Rising river levels today may lead to flooding.
 Flooding is possible from the afternoon of 18 December 2025 .